26 Metaprogramming

 #> x + y * 2

-The conversion is not perfectly symmetric.
-Comments and whitespace are lost in the round trip.
-But the tree structure is preserved, and that is what matters.
+The conversion is not perfectly symmetric; comments and whitespace vanish in the round trip.
+But the tree structure survives, and the tree is what matters.
+So what happens when you need to capture not your own expression but someone else’s?

 Exercises